swanson/no-extra-points/_posts/2019-02-13-rb-platoon-report-week-01.md

 **Lead Back: Akeem Hunt**

 Akeem Hunt gets the designation of lead back as he comfortably led the Apollos in touches and snaps.
-Hunt was the most involved back on third down, but did have some drops that led to others getting more third down usage as the game went on.
+Hunt was the most involved back on third down, but did have some drops that led to other backs getting more third down usage as the game went on.

-The Apollos rotated RBs every series so it was basically luck of the draw who got these red zone touches so while you shouldn't read too much into it, Hunt did see 7 red zone snaps and 5 goal-line/2pt snaps.
+The Apollos rotated RBs every series so it was basically luck of the draw who got the red zone touches.
+So while you shouldn't read too much into it, Hunt did see 7 red zone snaps and 5 goal-line/2pt snaps.

 A little more efficiency and usage in the passing game and we are talking about an aspiring bell cow.
 Buy low on Akeem Hunt.

 **Grinder : De’Veon Smith**

 De'Veon Smith gets the designation of "grinder" because he is the biggest back on the team and scored a short TD and 2pt conversion.
-Not necessarily a goal-line back because Hunt saw a lot of action down there but he is still the closest thing this team has to a power back.
+Smith is not necessarily a goal-line back because Hunt saw a lot of action down there, but he is still the closest thing this team has to a power back.
 If Smith continues this usage at the goal-line while maintaining a 25% touch share, he will be a RB3 with weekly upside on this offense.

 **Backup: D’Ernest Johnson**